MoralisWeb3/parse-server-moralis-streams/README.md

 ## Configuration

+You should have a [config file](http://parseplatform.org/parse-server/api/master/ParseServerOptions.html) in your root folder.
-Add the following to your Parse Server configuration:
+Usually its called `config.json` add the following to the config file:

 ```json
 {